 Driving from Guadalajara to Puerto Vallarta

 There are two options when it comes to driving to Puerto Vallarta (three actually but I am not going to talk about coming in from the south by way of Manzanillo and Barra de Navidad).
 You can take the freeway or you can take the highway.
 The freeway is not complete yet but the half that is complete makes the drive much faster than taking the old mountain highway.

 There is a major difference between the free roads and the toll roads in Mexico.
 First off, the toll roads are in much better condition than the free roads are.
 The number of potholes and speed bumps along the free roads is staggering.

 The toll freeway is usually four lanes (two lanes in each direction) with an emergency shoulder and a center divider.
 The free road or free highways do not have those luxuries.
 You need to drive very carefully on the free roads because there are a lot of hidden dangers.
 You never know when you are going to come around a corner and see a flock of goats taking up most of your lane.

 Expect to drive much slower on the free highways than on the toll freeways.
 The highway usually goes through the downtown of each pueblo and hits traffic, while the toll freeways now go around the pueblos, thus skipping rush hour traffic.
-However, the scenery on free highways is usually much more enjoyable.
+However, the scenery on free highways is usually more enjoyable.